-Name and contact details of the controller and the data protection officer
+1. Name and contact details of the data controller

-This data protection information applies to data processing by:
+This privacy information applies to data processing by:

 Haimhauser Str.
 1